-Food scraps lay on the side of the streets, looking like some huge compost heap.
+Food scraps lay on the side of the streets, looking like some gigantic compost heap.
 I could not tell if the buildings were abandoned or vacant.
-The only clue I knew that I was walking in the right place was that there were elderly women walking around and women in general were around probably to get their morning groceries at and around Coronation Market which was near to the Railway Station.
+The only clue I knew that I was walking in the right place was that elderly women were walking around and women, in general, were about probably to get their morning groceries at and around Coronation Market which was near to the Railway Station.

 (Above) Railway Station in downtown Kingston

-I arrived to the front of the train station.
+I arrived at the front of the train station.
 A middle-aged man who was all alone was sweeping the sidewalk.
 He said, “You visiting?
 You want to come in?”
-He let me in the front doors and five people were working there in what appeared to be a deserted train station.
-Come to find out later, this train station allowed for freight trains to go through, so there are no passenger trains departing from this station, but the freight trains were departing here.
+He let me in the front doors, and five people were working there in what appeared to be a deserted train station.
+Come to find out later, this train station allowed for freight trains to go through, so no passenger trains are departing from this station, but the freight trains were leaving here.

 The young lady working here didn’t smile and had a very stern look—similar to a demeanor of a police officer encountering the possibility of trouble.
-After I sat down for a few minutes, I was escorted by the same two previous two people I encountered, while I walked through the Railway Station.
+After I sat down for a few minutes, the same two previous two people I met escorted me, while I walked through the Railway Station.

-For the most secure and easiest way to travel, by far, was by hiring a tour guide and a seasoned driver for the entire day for a hefty fee.
+For the most secure and most comfortable way to travel, by far, was by hiring a tour guide and a seasoned driver for the entire day for a hefty fee.
 I was only in Jamaica for three nights and two full days.
 One day was on my own in Kingston and one day was on a private tour.
 The private tour was of the countryside which started in Kingston.
-You'll see in the pictures below of what a 12-hour, customized tour of the Jamaican countryside looks like.
+You'll see in the pictures below of what a 12-hour, customized trip of the Jamaican countryside looks.

-Because of this specialized tour, I ended up with my all-day tour guide -- Ms. Dee who specializes in “community tourism” which is based on tourist sites that the community wants.
+Because of this specialized tour, I ended up with my all-day tour guide -- Ms. Dee who specializes in tourism based on tourist sites that the community wants, called “community tourism."
 When this happens, local and international visitors will follow.
-Ethnicity speaking, Ms. Dee is half white, part African, part Indian from India and I am guessing, part Taíno, the indigenous race of Jamaica.
+Ethnicity speaking, Ms. Dee is half Caucasian, part African, part Indian from India and I am guessing, part Taíno, the indigenous race of Jamaica.

-I know the concept of “having a tourist site that the local community wants” is an extremely simple concept, but in practice, this does not happen much in Hawaii, where tourism is heavily commercialized and goes against the wishes of the local community.
+I know the concept of “having a tourist site that the local community wants” is a straightforward concept, but in practice, this does not happen much in Hawaii, where tourism is heavily commercialized and goes against the wishes of the local community.
 Even the tourists who visit Hawaii recognize this aspect as many tourists are disappointed with the over-commercialization of Hawaii!

-Since I spent the entire day with Ms. Dee and her dark chocolate skinned African driver, Ms. Dee and I have become good friends and I was able to understand her model of tourism, where the tourists are “visitors” and “appropriate” and “inappropriate” tourism is demarcated.
+Since I spent the entire day with Ms. Dee and her dark chocolate skinned African driver, Ms. Dee and I have become good friends, and I was able to understand her model of tourism, where the tourists are “visitors” and “appropriate” tourism differs from “inappropriate” tourism.
 No doubt, the authentic practice of “community tourism” has much to offer to Hawaii!

 Ms. Dee and I at an amazing park with fishponds and swimming pools fed with natural water.